-A 16-bed inpatient care and rehabilitation unit for adult men who have an acquired / traumatic brain injury and experience complex behavioural, psychiatric and emotional difficulties.
+A 16-bed inpatient care and rehabilitation unit for adult men who have an acquired/traumatic brain injury and who experience complex behavioural, psychiatric and emotional difficulties.
 The unit also contains 4 self-contained 'independent living' flats

 Tavener specialises in the admission, stabilisation and treatment of adult men with complex mental health needs and neuropsychiatric diagnoses.